 Time-Loss Benefits Are Threatened

-It’s always advantageous to partner with an L&I attorney, but it’s essential to do so when a PPD settlement is on the line.
-More importantly, it’s critical that you work with an experienced L&I attorney who has successfully helped clients obtain a PPD settlement.
+It’s always advantageous to partner with an L&I attorney, but it’s essential to do so when a PPD award is on the line.
+More importantly, it’s critical that you work with an experienced L&I attorney who has successfully helped clients obtain a PPD award.

 You Feel Worn Down And Hopeless

-Everybody knows that hiring an attorney can help you to maximize your financial settlement.
+Everybody knows that hiring an L&I attorney can help you to maximize your financial settlement.
 But if you talk to a compassionate attorney, you’ll hear another, possibly more important value proposition: we can make the process easier and shoulder the stress so that you can focus on healing and recovery.
-Sure, money is essential, but it’s hard to put a price on peace of mind when you’re in the hospital or facing a long road to recovery.

 Frequently Asked Questions